 All NAU facilities are for the use of the students, faculty, staff, and their guests and those on official business with NAU.
 All others are subject to being charged with trespassing.
 Access to campus buildings is limited to normal business hours.
-Alarms and door locks are tested on a regular basis to ensure they are functioning properly.
+Alarms and door locks are periodically tested to ensure they are functioning properly.
 Students, faculty, staff, and visitors are encouraged to report security related items in need of repair to NAU staff.
-University maintenance staff and contractors should avoid propping open exterior doors while they are working.
+University staff and contractors should avoid propping open exterior doors while they are working.
 Janitorial access to university buildings is restricted to after hours.
-Student information is secured and is not accessible to janitorial staff.
+Student information is secured and is not accessible to janitorial workers.
 Additional security services are retained when the university deems it appropriate.